TenaciousDev/BlazorGitHubPagesDemo/README.md

   run: cp release/wwwroot/index.html release/wwwroot/404.html
 ```

-And another housekeeping step: we need to talk about underscores.
+Okay, it's time: we need to talk about underscores.

 GitHub Pages uses [Jekyll](https://jekyllrb.com/) by default, and Jekyll is a wonderful tool for hosting static sites.
 The problem is that Jekyll ignores folders or files that start with an underscore.
 And when we publish our app with Blazor, the publisher creates a directory starting with, you guessed it, an underscore!
 This directory is `wwwroot/_framework`, and it's crucial to our application.
 We're gonna need a workaround.